bentosquid/playground/README.md

-Hello world!
+Hello world!\n
-how are you?
+how are you doing?